uswds/uswds-site/_blueprint/03-get-invovled.md

   icon: speech
   button_text: Join Slack
   url: website.com
-- title: Join an event
+- title: Attend an event
   text: |-
     We invite you to join us in asking and further exploring these big-picture questions by joining our community and attending our events.